icco/CSC458/Assignment3/README.txt

 Assignment 3
 CSC458 Spring 2010

-Our program is fully functional and well commented.
+Our first half of out program is fully functional and well commented.
 To run tests uncomment the last line of nr.fs.

+The second half is well documented, but might not work to the full spec requirements.
+This was the result of confusion on my part -Jesse

 Spec from Clements: